LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

  discard the behaviour, ignore the behaviour (potentially causing further issues with well-defined constructs), cause or report an error. - End Note_

+_Note - In the presence of undefined behaviour, all requirements of this specification are vacated, not just those of the construct that has the undefined behaviour.
+ This includes any code preceding the first occurance of undefined behaviour - End Note_

 ### Strictly-conforming Program

 A well-formed Program which is considered Strictly-conforming by the C++ standard in use, except that it includes headers defined by this specification, and makes use of no constructs which this specification considers Unspecified, Implementation-defined, or Undefined, and violates no minimum implementation limits imposed by this specification.

 ### Correct Program